theopensystemslab/planx-new/doc/how-to/how-to-setup-custom-domains.md

     Commit this change, open a PR if you haven't already, and get the PR approved.

-7. Deploy `certificates` again (as in step 2), **merge your PR to `main`**, and finally **deploy your changes to `production`** to deploy the `application` layer via CI.
+7. Deploy `certificates` again (as in step 2).

-    - The `certificates` deploy removes the domain from the mining cert and adds it to the shared cert proper.
+    This deploy removes the domain from the mining cert and adds it to the shared cert proper.
+It does this by creating a new cert, but we **retain the old cert**, because for now the shared CDN still relies on it.

+8. Before we proceed, we need to **verify the new certificate has issued**.

+    **This will fail** if the council we are onboarding has not yet added the DNS validation record (which we should have already verified in step 5) - or if _any other council_ already using the shared CDN has removed their validation record since the last time the shared cert was replaced.

+    First get the ID of the new cert:

+    ```sh
+    cd infrastructure/certificates
+    pulumi stack output customDomainsCertArn --stack production
+    ```

+    This returns a value like `arn:aws:acm:us-east-1:123:certificate/[uuid]`.
+The cert ID is the UUID after the slash.

+    You can then check the [AWS console](https://us-east-1.console.aws.amazon.com/acm/certificates/list) (in the `us-east-1` region).
+The relevant cert should have status `Issued`.
+If not, identify which domain is not validated by clicking through on the cert ID, and contact that council to resolve.

+    Note that at this point, the cert should display as **not** in use, because it's not yet attached to a CloudFront distribution.

+9. Now **merge your PR to `main`** and **deploy your changes to `production`** to deploy the `application` layer via CI.

-    - The `application` deploy adds the domain as an alias on the shared CloudFront distribution (or creates it if it doesn't exist yet).
+    This deploy attaches the new cert to the shared CDN (and will also create it first, if it doesn't already exist).

-8. Get the shared CDN domain name:
+10. Get the shared CDN domain name:

     ```sh
     cd infrastructure/application